 I gradually started to descend again, along several nice mountain lakes.
 Soon I saw the next fjord in the distance, guarded by huge granite mountains covered in snow.
 I took quite a few pictures of the scenic landscape.
 Down in the valley were several large rivers and it took some puzzling to find the best way around and through them.
 As the largest rivers meandered from left to right through the valley I had to do the same, which meant it took a while to reach the ocean.

-I had been hiking and packrafting for 12 days now and besides the distant boats yesterday I hadn’t seen any people, paths, or buildings.
+I had been hiking and packrafting for 12 days now and besides the distant boats the day before I hadn’t seen any people, paths, or buildings.
 Compared to my previous hikes I felt exceptionally fit after so many days and could have easily kept going for another 2 weeks.
 Alternating between hiking and packrafting really helped in letting my legs and feet rest.